zn3x/castmedia/docs/migration.md

 An already running instance with migration disabled won't be migrated.
 If you run castmedia with migration disabled you will get a warning notice.

-It is also worth noting that having listeners with TLS is not supported with migration.
+It is also worth noting that TLS connection migration is only supported in a Linux environment with TLS kernel module enabled.

 To migrate to new instance, you simply run another castmedia instance with same `migrate.bind` unix socket file location.
 It can even be the same configuration file of old instance with updates to it.